1933 British Mount Everest expedition: First: Wager and Wyn-Harris

 Wager and Wyn-Harris's first objective was to see whether the Second Step on the ridge was climbable.
 They turned the First Step and traversed under the Second Step, not realising that it was guarded by a band of cliffs from below.
 To make their way up this, Wager and Wyn-Harris aimed for a gully that they believed led to the top of the Second Step.
 Finding that this was merely a shallow scoop, they followed Norton's 1924 traverse along the slabs above the yellow band on the north face, reaching the Great Couloir at 10.00 a.m.

 Second: Shipton and Smythe

 Shipton and Smythe were waiting at Camp VI for Wager and Wyn-Harris's return.
 Shipton, struck down by illness, could go no further and after a brief discussion with Smythe, decide to descend to Camp VI.
 Smythe pressed on alone.
 At 28,120 feet, approximately the same height as Wager and Wyn-Harris, Smythe turned back.
+On his way down Smythe reported sighting two UFOs.